ethicalAndroid/Pandoc-HowTo/docs/introduction.md

 Pandoc is a powerful file converter that gives power into the hands of the users.
 It is **completely free** as well.
+The main problem is that Pandoc does not come with a Graphical User Interface.
+Instead, it runs from the command prompt that comes with every Operating System.
 This website contains guides that aim to be quick and easy.
 These guides are designed to help walk new Pandoc users through converting their first files.
 > Start with the _Downloading and Installing_ guide, then choose either one of the _How to Convert_ guides.